bryant-nn/Social_Computing_Project1/README.md

 * data_set/soc-dolphins/buildNetwork.ipynb

-    It is the code to complete this project requirements in weaver network.
+    It is the code to complete this project requirements in dolphins network.